Generic selectors

 Embedding dimension: 768

 The 768-dimensional vector represents our query in mathematical space.
+Each dimension captures different semantic features – some might relate to technical concepts, others to question patterns, and so on.
 Words with similar meanings will have vectors that point in similar directions.

 Next, we’ll create embeddings for multiple documents to demonstrate similarity matching: